Z-Sigma/neuron/README.md

 ---

 ### 3. The Retrieval Workflow (Deep Recall)
-When you want to search the brain, NEURON uses a Hybrid Search.
+When you want to search the brain, neuron uses a Hybrid Search.
 It uses HNSW to find the closest vector "Seed", and then uses Graph algorithms to walk outward, gathering full surrounding context.

 ```python
 context = brain.retrieve(